Elvis (2022 film): Accolades

 At the 95th Academy Awards, Elvis was nominated for Best Picture, Best Actor, Best Sound, Best Production Design, Best Cinematography, Best Makeup and Hairstyling, Best Costume Design, and Best Film Editing.
 The film's other nominations include nine British Academy Film Awards (winning four), seven Critics' Choice Movie Awards (winning one), and three Golden Globe Awards (winning one).
 The American Film Institute named Elvis one of the top-ten films of 2022.

 Historical accuracy

-Elvis was indeed influenced by blues and R&B, but the movie downplayed the crooner and country influences on his music.
+Elvis was indeed influenced by blues and R&B, but the film downplayed the crooner and country influences on his music.